yuukicammy/mit-adobe-fivek-dataset/README.md

 - download (bool):
     If True, downloads the dataset from the official urls.
 Files that already exist locally will skip the download.
 Defaults to False.
 - experts (List[str]):
-    List of {'a', 'b', 'c', 'd', 'e'}. 'a' means 'Expert A' in the website <https://data.csail.mit.edu/graphics/fivek/>.
+    List of {'a', 'b', 'c', 'd', 'e'}. 'a' means 'Expert A' in the [website](https://data.csail.mit.edu/graphics/fivek/ ).
 If None or empty list, no expert data is used.
 Defaults to None.